Derek Blanks

 Derek Blanks (born November 5, 1977) is an American photographer, illustrator, creative director, and producer.

 Early life and education

-Derek Blanks was born in Jackson, Mississippi on November 5, 1977.
+Derek Blanks was born in Jackson, Mississippi, on November 5, 1977.
 His father was a school teacher in Pearl, Mississippi.
 He is the middle twin of three siblings.
-Blanks attended Murrah High School in Jackson, Mississippi and enrolled in APAC: The Academic and Performing Arts Complex which exposed him to art at a young age.
+Blanks attended Murrah High School in Jackson, Mississippi, and enrolled in APAC: The Academic and Performing Arts Complex, which exposed him to art at a young age.

-In 2000, Blanks graduated Magna cum laude from the Maryland Institute College of Art (MICA) in Baltimore, Maryland where he received a Bachelor of Fine Arts degree in Illustration.
-Upon graduation, Blanks worked in commercial design, illustration and freelance photography through work with The Baltimore Sun newspaper and illustrated children's book, "Up in the Learning Tree" published by Lee & Low Books.
+In 2000, Blanks graduated magna cum laude from the Maryland Institute College of Art (MICA) in Baltimore, Maryland, where he received a Bachelor of Fine Arts degree in Illustration.
+Upon graduation, he worked in commercial design, illustration and freelance photography through work with The Baltimore Sun newspaper, and illustrated the children's book Up in the Learning Tree, published by Lee & Low Books.

 Career

-Blanks entered into lifestyle and fashion Photography by developing a portfolio with works published by Essence, BET Networks, Sony Music Entertainment, Reach Media Inc. and Ebony.
+Blanks went into lifestyle and fashion photography by developing a portfolio of work published by Essence magazine, BET Networks, Sony Music Entertainment, Reach Media Inc. and Ebony.